FranzZemen/re/ts-src/wiki/quick-start/quick-start.md

     {ticker: "ZEM", price: 5.0} ---> invalid
     {ticker: "ZEM", price: 4.0} ---> invalid

-If you wanted to allow the user to vary the above rule parameters, you could provide a user interface to do so, but your surrounding code would not need to change.
-Your user interface could be as simple as allowing an advanced user to create entire rules, or vary only the parameters.
+You could parametrize the above, potentially linking the editing capability to a UI and allowing analysts to vary the parameters themselves, or even allow them to build entirely new rules.

 The main advantage to this approach is that critical sequences of business logic can be programmed in an orderly manner once for any rule condition that may appear later.
 You are not changing the logic, just the decision criteria.

+Looking at our rule...

+    ticker = "ZEM" and price > 5.0

+...you'll notice a few things that should be familiar.
+First, it has two expressions, one comparing ticker and the other price.
+It also has a logical combination shown by the logical operator "and".
+In other words, both expressions must be true.
+The rule makes use of comparators "=" and ">", and finally it seems to magically operate on attributes "ticker" and "price".

+In fact to the Rules Engine, this 'rule' contains a Logical Condition **_A and B_**, a Condition **_ticker = "ZEM"_**, a Condition **_price > 5.0_**, and the Expressions **_ticker_**, **_"ZEM"_**, _**price**_ and **_5.0_**.
+However, to you it was just a natural language format that you have seen likely many times.

+Some of the magic of this Rules Engine (beyond just being a rules engine) is that its _Text Format_ is very English-like, and makes building rules intuitive.
+Behind the scenes it parses the Text Format into more easily manipulated formats.
+More on that later; users of the Rules Engine will most likely deal predominantly with the Text Format.

-## Introducing Whitespace
+## Introducing Whitespace and Other Formatting Concepts

-It's worth describing how white space is used in rule constructs.
+Give the primary use case involves the Text Format, it is worth describing up front how white space is used in rule constructs, because with complex rules formatting becomes important to readability.

 In this section, we'll make liberal use of terms we haven't yet defined; we just want to focus on the conventions for whitespace, and we'll define unknown terms elsewhere.

 Generally rules are described using text.
 In our documentation we show that text unquoted, for example: